 ReSoft International, as a result of experience from many implementations, has put together this playbook to assist you in identifying the buying criteria important to you so you can confidently select a technology solution that fits your requirements.
-We have services to assist you.
+We have services to assist you!

-Part A. The Basics of Desk Booking
+The Basics of Desk Booking

 Identify what is available out the box from your existing calendaring vendor